gvensan/solace-spring-cloud-stream-binder-features/simple-spring-boot-demo/README.md

 lowercase output: !dlrow olleh
 ```

-🔥 Hope that helps you get started with Spring Cloud Stream binder for Solace PubSub+ 🔥!
+🔥 Hope this helps you get started with Spring Cloud Stream binder for Solace PubSub+ 🔥